Detailed information about the 100 most recent patent applications.

 ⚠ Filing a Notice of Appeal shows limited benefit.
 Consider other strategies like interviews or amendments before appealing.

-On average, applications examined by JAGANNATHAN, MELANIE receive 1.76 office actions before reaching final disposition.
-This places the examiner in the 53% percentile for office actions issued.
-This examiner issues a slightly above-average number of office actions.
+On average, applications examined by JAGANNATHAN, MELANIE receive 1.84 office actions before reaching final disposition.
+This places the examiner in the 43% percentile for office actions issued.
+This examiner issues fewer office actions than average, which may indicate efficient prosecution or a more lenient examination style.

-The median time to disposition (half-life) for applications examined by JAGANNATHAN, MELANIE is 27 months.
-This places the examiner in the 56% percentile for prosecution speed.
-Prosecution timelines are slightly faster than average with this examiner.
+The median time to disposition (half-life) for applications examined by JAGANNATHAN, MELANIE is 26 months.
+This places the examiner in the 76% percentile for prosecution speed.
+Applications move through prosecution relatively quickly with this examiner.

-When applicants file petitions regarding this examiner's actions, 37.3% are granted (fully or in part).
-This grant rate is in the 34% percentile among all examiners.
-Strategic Note: Petitions show below-average success regarding this examiner's actions.
-Ensure you have a strong procedural basis before filing.
+When applicants file petitions regarding this examiner's actions, 36.9% are granted (fully or in part).
+This grant rate is in the 25% percentile among all examiners.
+Strategic Note: Petitions are rarely granted regarding this examiner's actions compared to other examiners.
+Ensure you have a strong procedural basis before filing a petition, as the Technology Center Director typically upholds this examiner's decisions.

 Based on the statistical analysis of this examiner's prosecution patterns, here are tailored strategic recommendations: